How Kacey Musgraves Followed Her Arrow to Become a Music Superstar

 "From day one, I've just wanted to be myself and if that lends itself to having only 10 listeners versus 10,000, I'd rather have [the former] hands down.
 I love country music.
 It has my heart.
 If radio wants to play it, of course, that will make me happy.
 But getting anyone to like or to play the music will never affect the way it comes out," she told Refinery 29.
 "It will be what it will be and I have to have hope that the music will spread by word of mouth because people connect to it.
 That is more powerful than any radio signal really."

-This past summer, Kacey had the opportunity to perform for a new audience when she traveled across the country and opened up for former One Direction member Harry Styles.
+Last summer, Kacey had the opportunity to perform for a new audience when she traveled across the country and opened up for former One Direction member Harry Styles.

 She grabbed the attention of Joe Jonas at the Stagecoach Music Festival who says doing a collaboration with her "would be a dream."

-And regardless of if she receives Grammy nominations this week, Kacey has big plans for 2019.
+And regardless of if she receives any more awards this weekend, Kacey continues to have big plans for 2019 including a performance at the Coachella Music Festival and her own summer tour.
 After all you can't blame an artist for following her arrow.

 "I want to do some pushing.
-It might sound cliché, but it's not money or fame that drives me," she previously told GQ.
+It might sound cliché, but it's not money or fame that drives me," she previously told GQ when sharing her goals.
 "The idea of total music freedom, achieving that is what keeps me going and thinking and working.
 Of course, now that I'm in such a positive place it feels a lot easier to do that.
 And it's more exciting."